AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/getting-started.md

 ---
-description: Getting started as a Manager in Captivate Prime.
+description: Getting started as a Manager in Learning Manager.
 jcr-language: en_us
 title: Getting started for Managers
 contentowner: manochan